Vishwa-201105/Data-Science-and-Analytics/Credit Card Assessment/README.md

 # Credit Card Fraud Detection

-This project aims to detect fraudulent credit card transactions using [mention key algorithms/techniques].
+This project aims to detect fraudulent credit card transactions using Random Forest Classification.
 It utilizes a dataset and explores various techniques for data preprocessing, model training, model evaluation.

 ## Table of Contents